 running a server, make sure that this points to a persistent (that is, non-ephemeral) file system location.

-where clients log their artifact output (for example, models).
-The Artifact Store is a property
+and is where clients log their artifact output (for example, models).
+The artifact store is a property

 of an experiment, but the

 --default-artifact-root flag sets the artifact root URI for